voxtourai/voxtourai.github.io/api/references.md

     <span class="request-var-required">Required</span>
 </div>
 <div class="request-vars-description">
     Defines the geographical area for the POI search.
-The array must contain four numerical values representing the **southwest latitude, northeast latitude, southwest longitude, and northeast longitude**.
+The array must contain four numerical values representing the southwest latitude, northeast latitude, southwest longitude, and northeast longitude.
 POIs within this bounding box will be included in the response.
     <br><strong>Example:</strong> <code>[43.300000, 44.100000, -80.000000, -78.500000]</code>
 </div>